jcdubois/heatshrink-rs/README.md

 The port is limited to the "static" version of the C library which means heatshrink parameters are hardcoded to window_sz2 = 8 and lookahead_sz2 = 4.

+It is not (yet?) possible to choose its own compression parameters.

 ## Key Features: